Learning with Free Object Segments for Long-Tailed Instance Segmentation: Experiments

-\mypara{Ablation study on ranking the segments.} The quality of the segments is important because inferior pixel-level annotations for instance segmentation may contain certain noise (cf. \autoref{s_intro}).
-Such an issue will be amplified for rare categories when the training examples are long-tailed. \autoref{ss_ranking} demonstrates the importance and necessity of filtering high-quality segments.
-Here we conduct experiments with and without ranking on object segments.
+\mypara{Does segment ranking help?} The quality of the segments is important because inferior pixel-level annotations for instance segmentation may contain certain noise (cf. \autoref{s_intro}).
+Such an issue will be amplified for rare categories when the training examples are long-tailed.
+Here we conduct experiments with and without ranking object segments.
 As shown in \autoref{tab:stats}, we are able to collect $1,830$K segments from ImageNet-22k and Google Images, while only half of them are left after filtering with \ourmethod. \autoref{tab:ablation} shows the results.
-While both versions outperform the baseline models, segments ranking does help much more (row 4 \emph{vs.} row 3), suggesting that the quality of pixel labels is more important than the quantity for instance segmentation.
+While both versions outperform the baseline models, segment ranking does help more (row 4 \emph{vs.} row 2 in \autoref{tab:ablation}), suggesting that the quality of pixel labels is more important than the quantity for instance segmentation.

-We also note that filtering by ranking gives higher quality but fewer data than that without ranking.
-We surmise that this limits the gain.
-To verify this, we randomly sample segments to the same number as those after filtering to train the model.
-We see a bigger gain by filtering (row 4 \emph{vs.} row 2 in \autoref{tab:ablation}), further justifying the effectiveness of ranking.
+We notice that filtering by ranking gives higher quality but fewer masks.
+To further understand the effect of quality and quantity of object segments on the accuracy of \ourmethod, we randomly sample the original co-segmentation masks such that the remaining ones are of the same quantity as those \emph{selected by our ranking method}.
+We see a bigger gain by our ranking method (row 4 \emph{vs.} row 3 in \autoref{tab:ablation}), justifying its effectiveness in selecting high-quality masks.

-\mypara{Compatibility with existing efforts.} \ourmethod aims at augmenting the exiting long-tailed training dataset and thus is model-agnostic and can be compatibly used with many existing methods.
-We have showed the power of \ourmethod upon different models (cf. \autoref{tab:main}) and backbone architectures (cf. \autoref{tab:sota}).
-Here we study applying post-processing calibration on top the model trained with \ourmethod.
-Results are shown in \autoref{tab:sota} and the improvements are consistent.
-More surprisingly, \ourmethod can boost the performance of rare categories closed to common classes, indicating that by introducing more training instances, \ourmethod dramatically overcomes the long-tailed problem.